 DVS 0510 - Basic Communications I

 DVS 0520 - Basic Communications II1-3 Credits

 DVS 0530 - Basic Communications III

 DVS 0610 - Basic Science I

 DVS 0620 - Basic Science II1-3 Credits

 DVS 0630 - Basic Science III

 DVS 0710 - Basic Mathematics I

-DVS 0720 - Basic Mathematics II1-3 Credits
+DVS 0720 - Basic Mathematics II 1-3 Credits

 DVS 0730 - Basic Mathematics III

 DIETETIC TECHNOLOGY

-DIETETIC TECHNOLOGY DFT 1010 - Fundamentals of Food Service

 DFT 1010 - Fundamentals of Food Service

+operation.

-DFT 1010 - Fundamentals of Food Service
+DFT 1020 - Food Principles

-DFT 1010 - Fundamentals of Food Service
+DFT 1030 - Advanced Menu Planning and Quality Food

+DFT 1810 - Field Experience I

+One lecture hour per week is devoted to orientation to the health field, the various professions within it and their relationships.
+Laboratory work consists of approximately 60 hours of supervised observation and practical experience designed to increase student understanding of dietetics as related to hospital dietary department function.

+DFT 1820 - Field Experience II

 Fundamentals of sound purchasing methods based on the analysis of quality food, accepted food standards, availability of food, legal regulations, and recommended ordering techniques.
 Methods of controlling food costs in relation to budgeting and purchasing.
-Nutritive value and functions of food in the body, including personal and family nutritive requirements.
+DFT 2210 - Principles of Nutrition 3 Credits Nutritive value and functions of food in the body, including personal and family nutritive requirements.
 This course is designed to relate the principles of nutrition to special and abnormal conditions.
 A study of dietary modification necessary as a result of medical or surgical problems is included.
 Routine hospital diets are studied and aid in planning modified diets is given.
-DFT 2310 - Food Systems Administration......3 Credits Management aspects of food service systems: organization, personnel, food and financial.
-DFT 2410 - Sanitation and Safety 3 Credits Detailed study of the control of bacteria in the food service industry.
+Management aspects of food service systems: organization, personnel, food and financial.
+DFT 2410 - Sanitation and Safety.......
+3 Credits Detailed study of the control of bacteria in the food service industry.
 Good practices in housekeeping, sanitary food handling, and personal cleanliness.
 Practical problems concerned with protection of health and with prevention of food spoilage and contamination.
-Importance of safety and accident prevention.
-DFT 2810 - Field Experience III......2 Credits This course provides approximately 60 hours of supervised observation and practical experience in a health care facility dietary department.
+Importance of safety and accident preven-This course provides approximately 60 hours of supervised observation and practical experience in a health care facility dietary department.
 It is planned to parallel content of major college courses and is a continuation of a series of supervised field experiences designed to develop practitioner competency.
 Five laboratory hours per week.
 This course provides approximately 90 hours of supervised observation and practical experience in a health care facility dietary department.
 It is planned to parallel content of major college courses and is a continuation of a series of supervised field experiences designed to develop practitioner competency.
 Seven and one-half laboratory hours per week.
-DFT 2830 - Field Experience V......7 Credits The student participates in approximately 180 hours of supervised experience in actual working situations on varying shifts in affiliated health care food service.
+The student participates in approximately 180 hours of supervised experience in actual working situations on varying shifts in affiliated health care food service.
 This experience is designed to provide practical application of principles learned.
 One hour per week is scheduled at the college as a seminar session.
 One lecture, fifteen laboratory hours per week.